Advice for shops and businesses

 Some aspects of the business may need to be changed or stopped if transmission risks can’t be controlled.
 Consider putting barriers in shared spaces, creating workplace shift patterns or fixed teams minimising the number of people in contact with one another, or ensuring colleagues are facing away from each other, depending on the nature of the business.
-Face coverings and face masks will be compulsory in shops and supermarkets from 24 July.
+Face coverings and face masks are compulsory in shops and supermarkets.

 Workplaces should be cleaned more frequently, paying close attention to high-contact objects like door handles and keyboards.
 Employers should provide handwashing facilities or hand sanitisers at entry and exit points.
 Employees should wash their hands more frequently for at least 20 seconds.

 8. Limit cash handling and encourage contactless payment when possible

 9. Talk with your workers about preventing the spread of coronavirus

 More advice is available on the Think Sandwell website.

 If anyone has any concerns regarding a business not complying with requirements, please email PHCovid19_Enquiries@sandwell.gov.uk

 Other useful resources